 3. Right click on the name of your faulty drive and click ‘Disable’.
-NB If you have a PC with 2 DVD/CDs, make sure you choose the faulty one!
+NB If you have a computer with 2 DVD drives, make sure you disable the faulty one…

 4. A message now appears warning that disabling the device will cause it to stop functioning – click the ‘Yes’ button to disable it.

-Tip: If you had a PC with 2 drives and you disabled the wrong one by mistake, follow the above steps again but in step 3 choose ‘Enable’ to re-enable the working one then choose ‘Disable’ to disable the faulty one.
+Tip: If you had a PC with 2 drives and you disabled the wrong one by mistake, follow the above steps again but in step 3 choose ‘Enable’ to re-enable the working one then choose ‘Disable’ on the faulty one to disable that.